getfem-doc/getfem-doc-translations/doc/sphinx/source/matlab/cmdref_gf_spmat.rst

 General constructor for spmat objects.

-  Create a new sparse matrix in getfem++ format(, i.e. sparse matrices which are stored in the getfem workspace, not the matlab sparse matrices).
+  Create a new sparse matrix in GetFEM format(, i.e. sparse matrices which are stored in the getfem workspace, not the matlab sparse matrices).
 These sparse matrix can be stored as CSC (compressed column sparse), which is the format used by Matlab, or they can be stored as WSC